Pappulab/localCIDER/index.md

 * Katra Kolsek (Heidelberger Institut fur Theoretische Studien) for bug reports and code development to improve plotting customization
 * Alex Chin (Johns Hopkins University) for a crucial bug report
 * Thomas Pranzatelli (Washington University in St. Louis) for testing and bug reports
 * Carlos Hernández (Stanford University) for Python 3 support and PEP8 compliance
 * Luke Wheeler (University of Oregon) for Python 3 testing
 * Xiaohan Li (Yale University) for corrections to text
 * Sean Cascarina (Colorado State University) for finding a bug where stop-codons are not dealt with correctly in FASTA files
-* David Sanders and Anastasia Repouliou (Princeton University) for the suggestion of introducing pH dependent charge analysis
+* David Sanders and Anastasia Repouliou (Princeton University) for the suggestion of introducing pH dependent charge analysis and bug reports

 ## Update schedule